 The best sessions of your life often happen when you least expect them to

 The wind could change and start blowing offshore.
 The tide could switch and reveal a super user-friendly sandbar.
-Even the swell can pick up in a matter of minutes and turn a lineup that looks a bathtub into a veritable playground for beginner surfers.
+Even the swell can pick up in minutes and turn a lineup that looks like a bathtub into a veritable playground for beginner surfers.

-What we’re saying here is that the conditions can and do change all the time.
+We’re saying here that the conditions can and do change all the time.
 Often contrary to what the surf forecast sites are saying, too.
-The best way to learn to surf in Bali then is to always keep an eye on the conditions.
+The best way to learn to surf in Bali is to constantly monitor the conditions.
 Paying close attention to factors such as a lull in the wind, multiple waves breaking in the same position, or an increase in wave size.

-By regularly checking the surf you’ll be in a better position to act quickly when the conditions begin to improve.
-Ensuring you can beat the vast majority of people to the waves and get a few solid rides totally solo before all the other surfers start to realize the surf is cooking.
+By regularly checking the surf, you’ll be in a better position to act quickly when the conditions begin to improve.
+This ensures that you can beat the vast majority of people to the waves and get a few solid rides solo before all the other surfers realize the surf is cooking.

 4. Surfing Right before Dusk